A Gift in Your Will or Living Trust

 Interested in creating a brighter future for children around the world but feeling overwhelmed by the thought of writing another check?
 A simple, flexible, and versatile way to ensure UNICEF can continue saving children's lives is a gift in your will or living trust, known as a charitable bequest.

 By including a bequest to UNICEF USA in your will or living trust, you are ensuring that our necessary work around the world will continue for future generations of children.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 Why I Named the U.S. Fund in My Will: Robert Munson